Career and Technical Scholarship (CTS) Applicants

 Scholars that intend to earn their bachelor's degree after the completion of their program are not eligible for CTS and are instead encouraged to review the Baccalaureate Scholarship.
 Learn more about BaS here.

-Applications for the Career & Technical Scholarship are now closed.
+The application for the Career & Technical Scholarship is open now until June 6, 2021.

 Applying for CTS during the COVID-19 Pandemic